 - 1. Complete the Vernon College admission procedure. - 2.
 The applicant must fulfill all of the cosmetology program's admission requirements. - 3.
 A complete and official transcript of grades, laboratory experience, and clock hours, along with other supporting information, must be sent from the school(s) previously attended. - 4.
 The applicant will be required to complete a written and a practical examination to determine dexterity and knowledge.
 Based on the results of previous training and testing, the Cosmetology Admission and Review Committee will determine if the student can be accepted with the accumulated transfer hours or should be required to complete an additional number of hours above the state requirements. - 5.
 The determination of the Cosmetology Admission and Review Committee will be in writing, being specific in terms of credits/experiences accepted, as well as credits/skills required to remove deficiencies.
-Copies of this determination will be maintained both in the Department of Cosmetology and the Admissions and Records Office. - 6.
-In the event the application is rejected by the Cosmetology Admission and Review Committee, the applicant may request a hearing before the College Admissions Committee.
-Such request is to be submitted in writing and include the reasons why the College Admissions Committee should review the petition.
+Copies of this determination will be maintained both in the Department of Cosmetology and the Admissions and Records Office.

-Vernon College Cosmetology students, Kelsey Timmons and Eden Parks, practice using the new shellac technique for manicures and pedicures.
-Cosmetology is a one year program that is offered on the Vernon campus and at the Century City Center in Wichita Falls.
+Vernon College Cosmetology students work on the latest hair trends during class time.
+Vernon College offers the cosmetology program on the Vernon Campus and at the Century City Center in Wichita Falls.